An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 \begin{defn}[Level set flow] The level set flow of a set $K \subset W$, which we denote $K_t$, is the maximal weak set flow.
 That is, a one-parameter family of closed sets $K_t$ with $K_0 = K$ such that if a weak set flow $\ell_t$ satisfies $\ell_0 = K$ then $\ell_t \subset K_t$ for each $t \geq 0$.
 The existence of a maximal weak set flow is verified by taking the closure of the union of all weak set flows with a given initial data. \end{defn}

-We say the level set flow fattens when it develops an interior -- this is closely related to uniqueness questions for flows emanating from a given intial datum.
-We warn the reader that the level set flow of noncompact sets can be quite wild in comparison to the compact case (see section 7 of \cite{I3} for some pathological examples) so one must proceed with caution. $ $
+We say the level set flow of a hypersurface fattens when it develops an interior -- this is closely related to uniqueness questions for flows emanating from a given intial datum.
+We warn the reader that the level set flow of noncompact sets can be more complicated in comparison to the compact case, see section 7 of \cite{I3} for some pathological examples.
+Thus one must proceed with caution, even in the mean convex case where it is known to be nonfattening when the initial data is compact. $ $

-Since the RMCF is a reparameterization of the MCF the avoidance principle still holds; hence one can use the same definitions with respect to the RMCF (actually a so-called super avoidance principle holds, as discussed in \cite{OW}); in fact the level set flow with respect to RMCF can be had from the one for the MCF via the reparameterization.
-We remark there is also the relationed notion of level set flow due to Evans-Spruck and Chen-Giga-Goto \cite{ES}, \cite{CGG} where they define it via the level sets of viscosity solutions to
+Since the RMCF is a reparameterization of the MCF the avoidance principle still holds; hence one can use the same definitions with respect to the RMCF (actually a so-called super avoidance principle holds, as discussed in \cite{OW}); in fact the level set flow with respect to RMCF can be gotten from the one for the MCF via the reparameterization.
+We remark there is also the related notion of level set flow due to Evans-Spruck and Chen-Giga-Goto \cite{ES}, \cite{CGG} where they define it via the level sets of viscosity solutions to

 In \cite{I1}, section 10, Ilmanen shows in the compact case these notions are equivalent and this should follow in our particular noncomapct case by the work below but its unnecessary to do so for our goals.
-Denote by $S^{k,i}_t$ a sequence of surgery flows with curvature thresholds $\{(H_{th,k})_i\} \to \infty$ as $i \to \infty$ for each fixed $k$ with initial data $M \in \Sigma$.
-From the construction above we see that on any finite interval $[0, T]$ we may suppose these flows are $F$ $\alpha$-noncollapsed for some uniform $\alpha$ in a uniform bounded set outside of which they have curvature. $ $
+Denote by $S^{k,i}_t$ a sequence of surgery flows with curvature thresholds $\{(F_{th,k})_i\} \to \infty$ as $i \to \infty$ for each fixed $k$ with initial data $M \in \Sigma$.
+When the index $k$ isn't important (and it often isn't for our needs) we will just index above by $i$ and write $S^i_t$; in case a given time $t$ is a surgery time, we mean the surgery flow before surgery is done.
+From the construction above we see that on any finite interval $[0, T]$ we may suppose these flows are $F$ $\alpha$-noncollapsed for some uniform $\alpha$ in a uniform bounded set outside of which they have uniformly bounded curvature.
+The work of Lauer \cite{Lau} and Head \cite{Head} in the compact case suggest then the following: